tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 Then it became an obsession.
 I wanted these clothes, these material things, so much it hurt.
 Kaian could throw away a five thousand dollar watch because it didn't match his designer blazer.

 I dug in the trash and pulled it out, making it mine.

 The Google doc exposed everything.
 My cleaning job, stealing clothes, and dumpster diving for high end fashion.
 There were grainy pictures of my real apartment, my bedroom covered in filth, my father staring dazedly at a television that wasn't even on.
 They even knew about my mother’s death, throwing herself off of a bridge when I was six years old.
 But I think the worst part was the collection of images of me when I was at my worst.

 Inside the convenience store, baggy jeans and a vomit coloured sweater, my hair in my face.
 I was buying one dollar ramen.

+I felt exposed, almost naked.

 I could already hear their snorts of laughter.

 The door opened, and a man appeared, dropping a large bag in front of us.
 I already knew what was inside.

 The Google doc said one thing at the bottom, and those words were still in my head, motivating me forward, my lips splitting into my usual Wendy Atlas grin.
 I could fix this.
 I could maintain my reputation and remain number one.

 **The only ones you have seen this are you.**